Heartworm Symptoms: Signs to Watch for in Colorado Dogs

 Are heartworms contagious?

-Can humans and cats get heartworms from their dogs?
+Can humans get heartworms from their dogs?
 Can cats get them from dogs?

 No, people can’t get heartworm from an infected dog.